-For creatine to be effective, you need to see increasing levels of creatine in skeletal muscle.
-According to recent research, increases of 10-40% in muscle creatine and PC stores have been observed with the administration of creatine.
+For creatine to be effective, you need to see increasing creatine levels in skeletal muscle.
+According to recent research, increases of 10-40% in muscle creatine and PC stores have been observed with creatine administration.

-These results were observed after a specific ‘loading’ protocol was observed.
-This protocol involves ingesting approximately 0.3 g / kg / day for 5-7 days (approximately 20 grams per day in 5-gram increments) and 3-5 g / day after the first 5-7 day period.
+These results were observed after a specific ‘loading’ protocol was followed.
+This protocol involves ingesting approximately 0.3 g / kg/day for 5-7 days (about 20 grams per day in 5-gram increments) and 3-5 g / day after the first 5-7 day period.

-While other protocols that do not involve any loading and “cycling” phase in creatine supplementation have been suggested, they have not been shown to be as effective in maintaining increasing muscle creatine levels.
+While other protocols that do not involve any loading and “cycling” phase in creatine supplementation have been suggested, they are not as effective in maintaining increasing muscle creatine levels.

 Creatine supplementation appears to be the most effective legal nutritional supplement currently available for improving anaerobic capacity and lean body mass.

-Research on the ergogenic effects of creatine supplementation is extensive, with hundreds of published studies looking at exactly those two results.
+Research on the ergogenic effects of creatine supplementation is extensive, with hundreds of published studies looking at precisely those two results.

-About 70% of research has reported a significant increase (P <.05 for statistic people) in exercise capacity, while none have reported an ergolytic effect.
+About 70% of research has reported a significant increase (P <.05 for statistic people) in exercise capacity, while none have reported an erotic effect.

-In both the short and long term, creatine supplementation appears to improve overall training quality, leading to 5-15% greater gains in strength and performance.
+In both the short and long term, creatine supplementation improves overall training quality, leading to 5-15% greater gains in strength and performance.